 OTHER (just in case the list above is incomplete)

 No default is assumed and this field must be included for all teams events.
-Note that in the case of Teams of Eight, or other large teams the IMPs score can be computed in a variety of means.
-For example for Teams of Eight:

-IMPS = Total Imps as 2 Teams of 4
+For Teams of Eight, the IMPs score can be computed in various ways, as described in the EBU’s White Book, and analogously for other large teams.
+The following values should be used:

-XIMPS = Total the XIMPs as Teams of 4 (default)
+XIMPS = Total of all IMP comparisons (default)

-AGG = Add 4 scores - convert to IMPs
+IMP_THEN_ADD = Total IMPs between 2 sub-teams of four

-MOD AGG =Add 4 scores - convert to modified IMPs
+ADD_THEN_IMP = Add all 4 scores and then convert to IMPs

-This scoring detail is undefined in USEBIO 1.2 but may be added in later versions of USEBIO.
+ADD_THEN_MOD_IMP = Add all 4 scores and then convert to modified IMPs.

+See 3.3.5 for how teams are divided into the A and B sub-teams used in the IMP_THEN_ADD method.
 Note that in the overall results of the event for each team, the value TOTAL_SCORE will be in the relevant units for the type of scoring.

 TEAM_PAIRING_AVAILABLE element